PeerBerry P2P Lending Platform Review

 You can either manually pick the loans you’re interested or create an auto-invest strategy and let it pick investments for you.
 You can also use both options.

 On the Invest page, you get a list of available loans, with interest rates around 10-12%.
-Most of the loans available are short-term, although I’ve also seen a few that had a 12 months term.
+Most of the loans available are short-term, although I’ve also seen a few that have more than 12 months terms.

 You can also filter the available loans by interest rate, loan term, the amount available for investment, country, loan originator and if the loan has a buyback policy or not.